About our Podcast: THE EDGE

 Did you attend Skillsoft’s Perspectives Unleashed?
 If not, we’re here to catch you up on what you missed!
 Host Michelle Boockoff-Bajdek is joined by colleague and Skillsoft’s CRO, Eric Stine, to recap Perspectives 2021, Skillsoft’s annual learning event.
 Drawing thousands of attendees from around the globe and tackling key topics like the future of work and skills transformation, Michelle and Eric share all you need to know about this year’s Perspectives event.

 Putting Action into DEI

 On this two-part episode, we discuss a movement that’s been at the forefront over the past year: Diversity, Equity, and Inclusion (DEI).
 While 2020 brought an influx of knowledge and awareness to DEI, this is only the first step.
-We’ve seen DEI 101, but what does the 201 look like?
-The 301?
+So where do we go from here?
 To help answer this question, we invite two individuals who recently shared their stories to make Skillsoft’s new DEI courses so personal and powerful.

 Return to Work – Going Beyond Unlocking Your Doors